LiangGao/ipynb_test/README.md

 ```
 Well, that's it.
 If you have a .html file called myresult.html under your repo "reponame", you should be able to view it here: http://yourUserName.github.io/reponame/myresult.html

+In my case, you can view one of my html files here: http://lianggao.github.io/ipynb_test/Logo.html

 2, switch back to master if you want to continue working:
 ```
 git checkout master